-So your trusty old plasma is starting to give up the ghost, or maybe you’re just getting tired of your HD TV and you’re ready to make the jump to a 4K Ultra HD display with that secret sauce you keep hearing about, HDR (high dynamic range).
+So, your trusty old plasma is starting to give up the ghost.
+Or, maybe you’re just getting tired of your HD TV, and you’re ready to make the jump to a 4K Ultra HD display with that secret sauce you keep hearing about: High-dynamic range (HDR).
 Whatever the reason, you’re on the hunt for a new TV.
-But is now the right moment?
+But is now the right time to buy?
 Moreover, is there a specific time of year to find the best deals?

 If you believe the hype and marketing tactics from TV manufacturers and retailers, you’d think it’s always a great time to buy a TV.
 This, of course, can’t be true.
-That said, there are multiple periods throughout the year in which you’ll almost certainly find the best deals, and we’ve lined them all out in this handy guide.
-So read on to find out when to pounce on a new TV and save yourself some serious green.
+That said, there are multiple periods throughout the year in which you’ll almost certainly find the best deals, and we’ve compiled them in this handy guide.
+Read on to find out when to pounce on a new TV, and save yourself some serious green.

 Follow the release cycle